-- Nephron-sparing surgery (partial nephrectomy) is appropriate in selected patients, for example: - ▶ Unilateral Stage I-III tumors where technically feasible - ▶ Uninephric state, renal insufficiency, bilateral renal masses, and familial renal cell cancer - Open, laparoscopic, or robotic surgical techniques may be used to perform radical and partial nephrectomies. - Regional lymph node dissection is optional but is recommended for patients with adenopathy on preoperative imaging or palpable/visible adenopathy at time of surgery. - If adrenal gland is uninvolved, resection may be omitted. - Special teams may be required for extensive inferior vena cava involvement. - Observation or ablative techniques (eg, cryosurgery, radiofrequency ablation): - ▶ Can be considered for selected patients with clinical stage T1 renal lesions. - ▶ Biopsy of small lesions may be considered to obtain or confirm a diagnosis of malignancy and guide surveillance, cryosurgery, and radiofrequency ablation strategies. - ▶ Randomized phase III comparison with surgical resection (ie, radical or partial nephrectomy by open or laparoscopic techniques) has not been done. - ▶ Ablative techniques are associated with a higher local recurrence rate than conventional surgery. a,b - Generally, patients who would be candidates for cytoreductive nephrectomy prior to systemic therapy have: - ▶ Excellent performance status (ECOG PS <2) - ▶ No brain metastasis
+- Nephron-sparing surgery (partial nephrectomy) is appropriate in selected patients, for example: - Unilateral stage I-III tumors where technically feasible

+- Uninephric state, renal insufficiency, bilateral renal masses, and familial renal cell cancer - Patients at relative risk for developing progressive chronic kidney disease due to young age or medical risk factors (ie, hypertension, diabetes, nephrolithiasis) - Open, laparoscopic, or robotic surgical techniques may be used to perform radical and partial nephrectomies. - Regional lymph node dissection is optional but is recommended for patients with adenopathy on preoperative imaging or palpable/visible adenopathy at time of surgery. - If adrenal gland is uninvolved, adrenalectomy may be omitted. - Special teams or referral to high-volume centers may be required for extensive inferior vena cava involvement. - Thermal ablation (eg, cryosurgery, radiofrequency ablation) is an option for the management of patients with clinical stage T1 renal lesions. - Thermal ablation is an option for masses <3 cm, but may also be an option for larger masses in select patients.
+Ablation in masses >3 cm is associated with higher rates of local recurrence/persistence and complications. - Biopsy of small lesions confirms a diagnosis of malignancy for surveillance, cryosurgery, and radiofrequency ablation strategies. - Ablative techniques are associated with a higher local recurrence rate than conventional surgery and may require multiple treatments to achieve the same local oncologic outcomes.^{a,b}